Debt Consolidation Refinance Calculator

-Use the FREEandCLEAR Debt Consolidation Refinance Calculator to determine how much you can save by refinancing your mortgage to consolidate high cost debt.
-Compare the cost of your combined existing mortgage and debt payments to a new, refinanced mortgage payment.
+Use our Debt Consolidation Refinance Calculator to determine how much you can save by refinancing your mortgage to consolidate high cost debt.
+Compare the cost of your combined existing monthly mortgage and debt payments to one new mortgage payment.
+Our Debt Consolidation Refinance Calculator uses your current mortgage amount, debt balance and property value to calculate how much debt you can payoff and your potential monthly savings.
+This calculator enables you to evaluate different loan programs and mortgage rates to understand if a debt consolidation refinance makes financial sense for you.
 When you submit your information we connect you with up to four leading lenders so that you can find the mortgage that is right for you.
 We also offer a version of this calculator that does not require personal information

 Monthly Housing Payments